 CYP2C9 Poor Metabolizers: Patients who are known, or suspected to be CYP2C9 poor metabolizers based on previous history/experience with other CYP2C9 substrates should be administered celecoxib with caution.
-Consider starting treatment at half the lowest recommended dose (see sections 4.5 and 5.2).
+Consider starting treatment at half the lowest recommended dose (see Interaction with other medicinal products and other forms of interaction and Pharmacokinetic properties, Metabolism).